achilleaschristou/achilleaschristou/README.md

 I really like building custom made PC's from the ground up using custom PC parts that I pick on my own 🖥.

-I won the Ideodromio grand prize and the award for the bst innovative idea (Smart Recycling Bin) 🏆.
+I won the Ideodromio 2026 grand prize and the award for the best innovative idea (Smart Recycling Bin) 🏆.

 I also really like optimizing my PC's for maximum performance⚡️.